Tuscany - Pisa to Florence Cycling Holiday

 Day 1 : Arrive Pisa

-Upon arrival, make your way to your first hotel (The comfort category hotel is just 1.5 miles from the centre and a good location for the start of the cycle trip.
-The superior category is more centrally located.)
+Upon arrival, make your way to your first hotel.
 After check-in you are free to relax or explore Pisa.
 The town is located on the banks of the River Arno and is home to the world’s most famous case of subsidance!
 There is much more to this bustling University town than just the leaning tower however.
 Wander the ancient narrow streets of the compact old town, browsing the stalls and shops on the Borgo Stretto and Corso Italia.
 The Museum of the Works of the Cathedral is very interesting and you also get a great view of the leaning tower from its balcony.

 Day 2 : Pisa – Lucca

-Your first day in the saddle leads you northwards along the river Serchio.
-This easy section eases you into the cycling routine enabling you to relax and soak up your surroundings.
+Your first day in the saddle leads you northwards along the Serchio river.
+This easy section eases you into the cycling routine, enabling you to relax and soak up the Pisan countryside.
 For those willing to take on a slightly longer itinerary it is possible to bolt on a 15km loop out to Lake Massaciuccoli before arriving in Lucca where you will spend the night.
-This ancient city contains marvellous examples of Roman architecture and the impressive defensive walls, designed by Leonardo Da Vinci, were never breached.
+This ancient city contains marvellous examples of Roman architecture.
+The impressive defensive walls, designed by Leonardo Da Vinci, were never breached.

 Day 3 : Lucca – Montecatini